LGBTQ rights in Maine: Transgender rights

 In January 2014, the Maine Supreme Court ruled in Doe v.
 Regional School Unit 26 against an Orono school district which had denied a student the use of a bathroom in alignment with her gender identity.

 Since November 2019, Maine residents no longer require certification from a medical provider in order to change the gender marker on their driver's licenses and state ID cards.
 The Bureau of Motor Vehicles will issue an updated driver's license upon receipt of a completed "Gender Designation Form".
 A new birth certificate reflecting an applicant's gender identity will be issued by the Maine Department of Health and Human Services following the completion of a notarized affidavit by that applicant.
 The new birth certificate will record the applicant's requested sex, that being "male", "female" or "X", along with a new first and middle name as designated by the applicant.

 Three sex options are available on driver's licenses and state ID cards, that being "male", "female" and "X".
 The "X" option became available for birth certificates in July 2020.
 Applicants for an "X" require a declaration from a licensed physician or mental health provider affirming their gender identity.
 Minors also require parental consent.

 Since July 2023, a law implemented legally allows 16 and 17 year olds to access hormone therapy for gender-affirming healthcare within Maine - passed by the Legislature and signed into law by the Governor.

 In January 2024, following right wing backlash, Maine Democrats voted unanimously to strike a bill which would've provided sanctuary protections to trans minors.

 In April 2024, a bill was passed which “protects, defends and safeguards gender-affirming healthcare explicitly” (alongside abortion).

 Sports

 In June 2025, the Maine Senate rejected Legislative Document 233, which would have prohibited transgender women from competing in women's sports if they competed in a school funded by the state.
+LD 233 was the only piece of legislation out of a series of eight anti-trans bills presented in 2025 to pass in the Maine House of Representatives before its failure.